Chairman of the Board

 Dr. Susy has been featured as one of Chicago’s CBS 2 “Woman to Know”.
 She has also been featured on Windy City Live, ABC 7 Chicago, Moody Radio, the Holland Redfield Show, and other media outlets.
 A native of St. Croix, US Virgin Islands, Dr. Susy earned her B.A. in Psychology from Wheaton College (IL), and is a past Wheaton class representative and Alumni Board member and currently serves on the Board of Visitors.
 Dr. Susy completed her MBA from North Park University, and earned her doctorate degree in Clinical Psychology from the Chicago School of Professional Psychology where she is an adjunct faculty.
 Dr. Susy is also a Fellow of Leadership Greater Chicago, and currently serves on the Leadership Fellows Association Board.
 She also serves as on the board of directors for several non-profit organizations in the region.

-Tim Wiens will be the Headmaster at Mount Paran Christian School in 2018.
+Tim Wiens is the Headmaster at Mount Paran Christian School.
 Mount Paran serves 1100+ students and is the largest independent school in Cobb County, Georgia.
 Wiens previously served as the Head of School at Delaware County Christian School, a highly diverse institution outside of Philadelphia, PA and as founding Headmaster at Boston Trinity Academy, a school serving a diverse population of students within the city of Boston, MA.

 Wiens has also served as the Co-chair of Vanderbilt University’s Peabody Professional Institute for Independent School Leadership and the ADVIS-Penn Independent School Leadership Institute at the University of Pennsylvania.
 Tim is the co-founder and served as the Executive Director of the Council on Educational Standards and Accountability (CESA) from 2009-2015 and was an assistant professor and visiting scholar at Wheaton College in Wheaton, Illinois.